How to plant a garden, even if you’ve never grown anything before:Here’s what you need to know to get started this season. Welcome to Gardening 101!

 If you want to grow something like tomatoes or eggplants, it’s best to buy a plant from a nursery rather than trying to start seeds yourself.
 While growing these crops using plant starts (seedlings someone else raised) isn’t difficult, growing them seed takes a little more advanced know-how.
 Save that more challenging project for when you have a bit more garden experience.

 Some perennial herb plants can also be grown in a pot or an existing garden bed and will add amazing flavor to your garden-fresh recipes!

 Once you’ve got your soil prepped and have your seeds and/or plant starts, it’s time to get planting!
 Invite friends and family to help.
 Make a big afternoon out of it, maybe play some music while you garden together.
 Then sit back with a cool drink and enjoy your handiwork.

-Don’t forget to mulch after you plant!
-A good layer of shredded leaves or straw will keep in moisture, prevent out weeds, keep the soil temperature stable, and add nutrition to the soil as it breaks down.
+Don’t forget to mulch after you plant.
+A good layer of shredded leaves or straw will keep in moisture, prevent weeds, keep the soil temperature stable, and add nutrition to the soil as it breaks down.

 (You may already be growing food in your yard that you can harvest while you wait for your plants to mature.
 Find out which weeds you can eat in this post on edible weeds.)

 It’s easy to forget what your plants need and when.
 Write yourself a reminder to check if your plants need water somewhere you’ll see it often, like on a kitchen cabinet or in your planner.

 You might get used to your routine later on, but as you’re getting started, you’ll be glad for some written help to remember everything you need to do.
 You might also find a gardening app that can help you track plants’ needs.